N00B27/job-tracker/README.md

 # Job Application Tracker

-This simple job application tracker web app is my exploration and experimenting with AI tools like Bolt and ChatGPT.
+This a simple job application tracker web app is my exploration and experimenting with AI tools like Bolt and ChatGPT.
 But I am not just to experiment with new technologies but also to create something useful (hopefuly).
 This README will be updated with more details as the project evolves.

 ⭐ You can access the tool here: [Job Application Tracker](https://job-application-tracker-v2.netlify.app/) ⭐